(To read my cancer story from the beginning start here – April / May 2018 – You Have Cancer)

 After the 3rd day David had another look, said the skin graft wasn’t good and the wound needed debriding.

-I had no idea what he meant, but he got straight ahead doing it, effectively peeling of bad skin like peeling of a plaster.
+I had no idea what he meant, but he got straight ahead doing it, effectively peeling and scraping off bad skin like peeling of a plaster.

 With leg sorted, temperature gone, anti-biotics finished it was nearly time to go home.

 I’d spoken to Mr Walton a couple of days earlier about my elastics and he was umming and ahing about leaving them in for a bit longer, but he knew I really wanted them gone so said OK, we’ll take them out the morning you’re discharged

 Story continues here – Removing the elastics and going home

 Recent Posts (start reading my cancer story from the bottom post)

 - 3 Years After Being Told I had Jaw Cancer